webspace-sdk/smoothvoxels/README.md

 ![Voxel fruit](https://cdn.glitch.com/7426b469-4cb2-4027-abe8-f01d443ec980%2FApple.webp?v=1622117366719)

+Command line tools for converting VOX to SVOX and SVOX to GLTF are now available here: https://github.com/jel-app/svox-tools

 This is an optimized and npm packaged fork of the [Smooth Voxels](https://svox.glitch.me/) library by Samuel van Egmond.

 It has been updated to use Typed Arrays and bitfields which results in a 5x or so speedup.
 All features from the main project are supported.